People love finding resources and learning new things. That’s why the focus on sharable and saveable content is essential.

 Step 2- Understand their pain points.

-To get people to save our content, we need to be solving something for them or providing them with something they can put into action.
+To get people to save our content, we need to solve something for them or provide them with something they can do.

 Three killer tips for time management

 The best way to reduce clutter in 4 easy steps.

 How I filled my waitlist using these powerful strategies

 These topics address a need for the target audience.